List of power stations in Scotland

 This list of power stations in Scotland includes current and former electricity-generating power stations in Scotland, sorted by type.
-Scotland is a net exporter of electricity and has a generating capacity of over 10GW.
-None of this is generated by conventional oil- or gas-burning power stations, instead using one large gas turbine power station and two large nuclear power stations, as well as several hydro-electric schemes in the Highlands comprising over 80 generating stations with a combined capacity of 1.4GW.
+Scotland is a net exporter of electricity and has a generating capacity of over 10 GW.
+None of this is generated by conventional oil- or gas-burning power stations.
+Instead there is one large gas turbine power station and one large nuclear power station, as well as several hydro-electric schemes, predominantly in the Highlands, comprising over 80 generating stations with a combined capacity of 1.4 GW.
 Scotland also has an increasing number of wind farms, due to the large proportion of upland areas.
-As of July 2010, there were 100 operating wind farms in Scotland with a combined capacity of 8GW; and a further 96 projects under construction or consented, with capacity of 2GW.
-A number of other power plants include an experimental wave power generator on Islay, and Steven's Croft near Lockerbie, the UK's largest wood-fired biomass power station.
-Since 2016 no coal fired power stations are operating in Scotland.
+As of July 2010, there were 100 operating wind farms in Scotland with a combined capacity of 8 GW; and a further 96 projects under construction or consented, with capacity of 2 GW.
+A number of other power plants include experimental wave power and tidal power generators, and Steven's Croft near Lockerbie which is the UK's largest wood-fired biomass power station.
+Since 2016, no coal fired power stations operate in Scotland.

-A red background denotes a power station that is no longer operational, and a green background denotes a power station that is currently operational.
+A pink background denotes a power station that is no longer operational.